nih-fmrif/scanner-state-monitor/README.md

    ```

 and after this, the volume shared by the container (/data0) should be
-accessible from the console via Samba.
+accessible from the MRI's console computer via Windows File Sharing.